 Effective language learning encompasses all four skills areas: reading, writing, listening and speaking.
 Interactive classroom activities, group work and games are essential in order to improve all skills.

 Cultural knowledge and understanding comes from film studies, craft activities, excursions to restaurants and a cultural centre.
-In March 2016 Cronulla High School’s sister school visited for the 7th time for an 8 day cultural exchange and CHS students had the opportunity to host a Japanese student in their home.
-Nirasaki High school will visit us again in March, 2018.
+In March 2018 Cronulla High School’s sister school visited for the 8th time for an 8 day cultural exchange and CHS students had the opportunity to host a Japanese student in their home.
+Nirasaki High school will visit us again in March, 2020.
 Those students studying Japanese as an elective will also have an opportunity to spend two weeks in Japan at our sister school in Nirasaki, Yamanashi Prefecture in either Years 9 or 10.
-Our next trip will be in September 2018.
+Our next trip will be in late 2020.